Berlin citizens propose the largest car-free area in the world

 What stage is the initiative at?

-In April 2021, VBA began collecting the signatures of the residents of Berlin, collecting in excess of 50,000, when 20,000 would have been enough, with the aim of transferring this petition to the local government, which will vote in favor or against this text in March.
+In April 2021, VBA began collecting the signatures of the residents of Berlin, collecting in excess of 50,000, when 20,000 would have been enough, with the aim of transferring this petition to the local government, which will vote in favor or against it.
+A referendum was requested, and a bill was submitted to reduce motor traffic within Berlin.

 There is a precedent.
 In 2016, Volksentscheid Fahrrad (Bicycle Referendum), made up of the citizens of Berlin, a team of 30 solicitors and cycling specialists, collaborated in drafting the main points of what is now the first cycling strategy bill in the whole of Germany.